cylc/cylc-doc/src/tutorial/runtime/runtime-configuration.rst

            # Submit to the host "big-computer".
            platform = slurm_platform

-           # Inform "slurm" that this job requires 500MB of RAM and 4 CPUs.
+           # Inform "slurm" that this job requires
+           # - 500MB of RAM
+           # - 4 CPUs
            [[[directives]]]
                --mem = 500
                --ntasks = 4